yosemitebandit/vebsite/content/notes/wndw.md

 is just the center of a fresh disturbance and the source of new waves.
 The totality of the advancing wave is the sum of the waves created at points in the medium already traversed.
-This explains how sound can travel around corners, for instance, as well as this diagram:
+This explains how sound can travel around corners, for instance.

 ![diffraction](/img/diffraction.png)